 In making this objection, they refer to the time use analysis concerns (raised above) and concerns about how well the proposed new model will work.
 The key concern with the HoO role is its scope of responsibilities, although cost implications are also raised.
 ASIC also claims that it is not possible to distinguish strategic and operational matters in a regulatory context.

-Finally, ASIC rejects the Panel's recommendation that it rebalance its emphasis on enforcement in its public communications.
-Section 47C
+Finally, ASIC rejects the Panel 's recommendation that it rebalance its s emphasis on ei nforcement in its public communications. s 4 7C, s 47E(d)